Coming to Terms

 Researching from the perspective of one type of scientist, youth become experts on the attributes of a tropical rainforest as well as the threats to its health and impact on the globe.
 Youth work in teams of four to make a collage poster and presentation.

 The learner will:

-- Poster Board, one per team of four learners
+- Poster Board, shared with a team of four learners

 - Monga Bay https://rainforests.mongabay.com/

-Utilizing Research Interests?
-(Handout Three), have each learner record why they think each of these scientists might be interested in rainforests, based on what job each scientist does. (see Handout Two).
+On the handout Research Interests, have each learner record why they think each of these scientists might be interested in rainforests, based on the job each scientist does.

 Have the learners work in teams of four to conduct research on rainforests and make a team poster and presentation.
 They assign each person in their group a number from one to four to determine which role they'll take on in their research of the rainforest.
 For example, if I am a 1, I'll read about rainforests and write about them from the perspective of an anthropologist.

 Over several days they conduct research and plan a presentation to make to the rest of the group.
 They research from their perspective, and come together to make a joint poster and presentation, each person taking a role.
 Note: anthropologists from different groups may confer to get support for their positions.

 The presentation must include descriptions and values of a rainforest, as well as threats and attributes as would be seen uniquely by the four roles.
 Here are some links to get started:

 The poster will be made like a collage of the four perspectives.
 They may divide the poster into four quadrants or more creatively mix the perspectives.
 Follow the Collage Scoring Guide handout for guidance.